 Eligible students can enroll at Daytona State College to earn high school credit and college credit at the same time.
 Dual enrollment courses can be taken during school hours, after school, or during the summer at no cost to public high school students.

 The process begins with the guidance counselors at the high school.
 For more information, please speak with your high school guidance counselor or speak with any Academic Advisor at your local campus.

 - Applications are accepted year-round.

-- Minimum, unweighted GPA of 3.0 for college credit degree and certificate programs, 2.5 for Patient Care Assisting, or 2.0 for vocational programs
+- Minimum, unweighted GPA of 3.0 for college credit degree and certificate programs or 2.0 for vocational programs

 - Minimum scores on an appropriate placement test (see below)

-- Permission from high school guidance counselor and parent or legal guardian
+- Permission from school counselor and parent or legal guardian

 - Dual Enrollment students are not eligible for limited access programs.